thomaskeye/COMP3810SEF-group60-Task-Manager/readme2.md

 4. Upon successful authentication, you'll be redirected to the dashboard

-5.To logout, click "Logout" in the navigation menu
+5. To logout, click "Logout" in the navigation menu

 ### Use of your CRUD web pages
 Create Tasks: